frconor-ebook/meditations/_posts/2025-04-28-st-joseph-the-worker.md

 In the Entrance Antiphon of today\'s Mass, we\'re told from the Psalms, "By the labor of your hands you shall eat" (Ps.128:2).

-Today is the feast of St. Joseph the Worker.
+Today is the Feast of St. Joseph the Worker.
 It\'s been celebrated liturgically since 1955.

 On this day, the Church, inspired by St. Joseph\'s example, commemorates in a special way the human and supernatural value of work, "the hinge of our sanctification" (Josemaría Escrivá, *Friends of God*, Point 62).